-In order to graduate with a Bachelor’s degree, students must fulfill the requirements of the Graduation Writing Requirement (GWR).
-The students are made aware of the GWR process during their first composition class, ENG1020 English Composition or ENG1024 Honors Composition: Writing in the Academy, and are further prepared during ENG1021 Advanced Composition and Communication or ENG1027 Honors Advanced Composition and Communications: Civic Discourse.
-During week 8 of ENG1021 Advanced Composition and Communication/ENG1027 Honors Advanced Composition and Communications: Civic Discourse, students take the GWR assessment.
-The assessment asks students to write an essay based on 1 of 3 writing prompts, which are developed by English faculty.
-The students are given the full class period to take the assessment.
+In order to graduate with a bachelor’s degree, students must fulfill the requirements of the Graduation Writing Requirement (GWR).
+The students are made aware of the GWR process during their first composition class, ENG1020 Rhetoric & Composition I or ENG1024 Honors Composition: Writing in the Academy, and are further prepared during ENG1021 Rhetoric & Composition II or ENG1027 Honors Advanced Composition and Communications: Civic Discourse.
+Writing skills are assessed in ENG1021 Rhetoric & Composition II/ENG1027 Honors Advanced Composition and Communications: Civic Discourse.
+The assessment asks students to write an essay based on one of three writing prompts, which are developed by English faculty.

-With the use of the GWR rubric, the essays are graded by 2 English faculty (3 English faculty, if needed).
-ENG1021 Advanced Composition and Communication/ENG1027 Honors Advanced Composition and Communications: Civic Discourse faculty receive the grades by the end of the term.
+With the use of the GWR rubric, the essays are graded by English faculty.
+ENG1021 Rhetoric & Composition II/ENG1027 Honors Advanced Composition and Communications: Civic Discourse faculty receive the grades by the end of the semester.
 A grade of Satisfactory or Unsatisfactory is issued under the course name ENG0100 Writing Assessment.
 If a student is absent for the assessment, they are issued an Unsatisfactory.
-If a student has dropped ENG1021 Advanced Composition and Communication/ENG1027 Honors Advanced Composition and Communications: Civic Discourse, a withdrawal grade of W will be issued.
+If a student has dropped ENG1021 Rhetoric & Composition II/ENG1027 Honors Advanced Composition and Communications: Civic Discourse, a withdrawal grade of W will be issued.
 The same grade of W is issued for ENG0100 Writing Assessment.

 Students who receive an Unsatisfactory will have to enroll in ENG0001 Writing Workshop to have the chance to work on their writing weaknesses and earn a Satisfactory grade.
-The workshop can be taken during any term and is a free, non-credit course that meets once a week for 2 hours.
-Assessment opportunities are provided in weeks 1, 5 and 10.
-If a student earns a Satisfactory on any of these assessments, they have satisfied the requirement and no longer attends the class.
+The workshop can be taken during any semester and is a free, non-credit course that meets once a week.
+Assessment opportunities are provided in weeks 1, 5, 10 and 15 of the semester.
+If a student earns a Satisfactory on any of these assessments, they have satisfied the requirement and no longer attend the class.

-Students with documented disabilities that may affect their performance on Criteria 6 of the Graduation Writing Requirement, which assesses proficiency of English grammar, are encouraged to work with the Center for Academic Support to determine reasonable ADA/504 accommodations.
+Students with documented disabilities that may affect their performance on Criteria 6 of the Graduation Writing Requirement, which assesses proficiency of English grammar, are encouraged to work with Accessibility Services (Providence Campus) or the Center for Academic Support (Charlotte Campus) to determine reasonable ADA/504 accommodations.
 Accommodations exclude the use of grammar check or other electronic tools or programs to identify grammar errors since the use of technology or programs of this type fundamentally alter the nature of the assessment and therefore are not reasonable accommodations for the Graduation Writing Requirement.

 Any student who has completed ENG0001 Writing Workshop twice and has received a grade of Unsatisfactory may file an appeal with the chair of the English department.
 The appeal will involve the following: